SpyTVofficial/XTWallet-DApp/README.md

 A simple Website with a single button

-You can click on the "DApp" button, so you can see how the XT-Wallet connects to the DApp
+You can click on the "Login" button, so you can see how the XT-Wallet connects to the DApp

 <b>We DO NOT collect any data</b>